On the existence of curves with $A_k$-singularities on $K3$-surfaces: Introduction

-\begin{trivlist} \item[ \labelsep{\bf Main Problem}]\sl {\it With the notation above, assume that $C=C_1\cup C_2\subset R_1\cup R_2$ is any curve having an $m$-tacnode at a point $p$ of $E.$ Then, which kinds of curve singularities on $S_t$ may be obtained by deforming the $m$-tacnode of $C$ at $p?$} \end{trivlist}
+\begin{trivlist} \item[ \labelsep{\bf Main Problem.}]\sl {\it With the notation above, assume that $C=C_1\cup C_2\subset R_1\cup R_2$ is any curve having an $m$-tacnode at a point $p$ of $E.$ Then, which kinds of curve singularities on $S_t$ may be obtained by deforming the $m$-tacnode of $C$ at $p?$} \end{trivlist}

 Theorem \ref{prop:defcusps}, which is to be considered the main result of this article, completely answers this question.
 It proves that, under suitable hypotheses, {\it the $m$-tacnode of $ C$ at $p$ deforms to $d_k$ singularities of type $A_{k-1},$ for every $2\leq k\leq m$ and $d_k\geq 0$ such that $\sum_kd_k(k-1)=m-1.$} By trivial dimensional reasons, no further singularities on $S_t$ may be obtained by deforming the $m$-tacnode of $C\subset R_1\cup R_2.$ The result is a local result, obtained by studying the versal deformation family of the $m$-tacnode, with the same approach as in \cite[Section 2.4]{ch}.
-In particular, the result holds for any smooth family of regular surfaces, with smooth general fibre and reducible special fibre.
+In particular, the result holds for any flat family $\mathcal X\to\Delta$ of regular surfaces, with smooth total space $\mathcal X$ and special fibre $\mathcal X_0=A\cup B$ having two irreducible components $A$ and $B$ intersecting transversally, and it can be applied to curves $C^\prime\subset\mathcal X_0$ with several tacnodes on $E$ and any kind of singularities on $\mathcal X_0\setminus E$, cf. Corollary \ref{ingenerale} and Remark \ref{global-use}.
 Section \ref{Smoothing tacnodes} is completely devoted to the proof of Theorem \ref{prop:defcusps}.
-In Section 4, we apply Theorem \ref{prop:defcusps} to the family of $K3$ surfaces introduced above, by deforming suitable curves $C_0=C^1\cup C^2\subset R_1\cup R_2$, and we obtain the following result.
+In Section 4, inspired by \cite{C}, we apply Theorem \ref{prop:defcusps}, more precisely Corollary \ref{ingenerale}, to a family of $K3$ surfaces with suitable central fibre fibre $\mathcal X_0=R_1\cup \tilde{R}_2$, by deforming curves $C_0=C^1\cup C^2\subset R_1\cup \tilde{R}_2$ ad hoc constructed, and we obtain the following result.

 \begin{theorem} Let $(S,H)$ be a general primitively polarized $K3$ surface of genus ${\p}={\p}_a(H)=2l+\epsilon \geq 3,$ with $l\geq 1$ and $\epsilon=0,1.$ Then, for every $n\geq 1$ and for every $(m-1)$-tuple of non-negative integers $d_2,\ldots,d_m$ satisfying